 - Cavities.
 Cavities form when food particles such as sugar and carbohydrates are left on your teeth, resulting in tooth decay and requiring fillings.
 Leaving these particles on your teeth causes plaque to form and bacteria to grow, resulting in the enamel on your teeth to dissolve.

 - Gingivitis and Bleeding Gums.
 Once plaque buildup has formed on and in between your teeth you are at risk of developing a gum disease called gingivitis.
 Flossing significantly improves the health of your gums.
 If your gums bleed when flossing, make sure to continue flossing every day and do not get discouraged.
 They healthier your gums become the less likely they are to bleed.

 - Early Tooth Loss.
 Gum disease that is not treated or improved with flossing can cause the teeth to pull away from your gums and leave space for bacteria to enter, impairing the original tooth structure.
-This can eventually result in early tooth loss.
+This can eventually result in early tooth loss or extraction.

 - Complications During Pregnancy.
 Taking care of your body is crucial when you are pregnant.
 Your mouth is no exception.
 Controlling the number of bacteria in your mouth is important to you and your baby.
 Bacteria from your mouth can enter your bloodstream and lead to low birth weight.